 This ambiguity is aimed to prove that the special messenger was Jesus, as he was one of the three angels escorted by two others.
-Justin turns out against the Jewish reading that separates between Gen 18:1 and 3; between God and the angels.
-Later on in Christian tradition, a further step was taken, and the visit of the three visitors was interpreted as the trinity.
-Therefore, it should be considered that Masekhet Sefer Torah is a kind of an answer or response that carries a polemic aspect.
-It is possible that this is also the reason why the original reading according to which the first appearance was not Holy was rejected.
-Since reading Gen 18:3 as Abraham request from God to stay and wait for him until he finishes to host his quests, draws even thicker line between the two scenes, which Philo but more important Christian scholars in the first centuries to the CA read as one.
-As the understanding of this verse shifted and it became more widely understood that in fact Abraham was speaking in this verse to God, a new alternative verse needed to be found for the 'one' divine name in the Abraham narrative that was in fact 'not holy'.
+Justin rejects the Jewish reading that separates between Gen 18:1 and 3; between God and the angels.
+Later in the Christian tradition, a further step was taken, and the visit of the three visitors was interpreted as the trinity.

+It should be considered that the interpretation in Masekhet Sefer Torah is a kind of polemic answer or response to the Christian reading.
+It is possible that this is also the reason why the original reading according to which the first appearance was not sacred was rejected.
+Understanding Gen 18:3 as Abraham’s asking God to stay and wait for him while he offers hospitality to his guests, draws an even thicker line between the two scenes, which Philo, and more importantly, Christian scholars in the first centuries of the Common Era read as one.
+As the understanding of this verse shifted and the interpretation that Abraham was speaking in this verse to God became more widespread, an alternative verse needed to be found for the ‘one’ divine name in the Abraham narrative that was in fact ‘not sacred’.
 This shift is reflected in the later parallels.
-By choosing Gen 20:13, these later redactors gave up the symmetric phrasing and context of the original baraitah.
-The phrase 'the first' was no longer appropriate, so it was modified to 'one'.
-Gen 20:13 has a whole host of contextual and hermeneutical problem of its own, albeit of a different sort.
-Abraham defends his actions by asserting that he feared for his life and 'when God (Elohim) made me wander from my father's house …' The plural form of the verb 'wander' (הִתְעוּ) is uncertain and uncommon when referring to God.
-It carries the negative connotation of tricking an individual, or leading them down a wrong path, and indeed several alternative solutions can be found to this verse in early sources, but they are secondary to the list and its causes.
+By choosing Gen 20:13 as the new verse that contains a not sacred name, these later redactors gave up the symmetric phrasing and context of the original text.
+The phrase ‘the first’ was no longer appropriate, so it was modified to ‘one’.
+Gen 20:13 has a whole host of contextual and hermeneutical problems of its own, albeit of a different sort.
+Abraham defends his actions by asserting that he feared for his life and ‘when God (’Elohim) made me wander from my father’s house …’ The plural form of the verb ‘wander’ (הִתְעוּ) is uncertain and uncommon when referring to God.
+It carries the negative connotation of deception, of leading someone down a wrong path.
+Several alternative interpretations of this verse can be found in early sources, but they are secondary to the list and its development.

-It seems therefore that the original teaching of the rabbis was the same as the earlier Second Temple traditions; the name 'אדני' in Gen 18:3 was referring to Abraham’s guests, and therefore not a holy name.
+It seems, therefore, that the original teaching of the Rabbis was the same as the earlier Second Temple traditions; the name ‘אדני’ in Gen 18:3 refers to Abraham’s guests and is therefore not a sacred name.
 The original tradition was rejected and modified due to the polemic with the Christian interpretation.

 Ps 82:1: #22 Two Powers in Heaven

-A psalm of Asaph.
-God (אֱלֹהִים) stands in the divine assembly; among the divine beings (אֱלֹהִים) He pronounces judgment.
-(Ps 82:1)
+‘A Psalm of Asaph.
+God (’Elohim) stands in the divine assembly; among the divine beings (’Elohim) He pronounces judgment’ (Ps 82:1).

-Masekhet Sefer Torah (4:6) and Masekhet Soferim (4:21) both rule that 'אלהים' in this verse should be understood as both a holy and also a not holy name.
-As it appears twice in the verse, traditional commentators to Masekhet Soferim argued as to which occurrence the ruling was referring.
-Some have suggested that the teaching was referring to both names, the first to the Almighty, and therefore holy, and the second, following a rabbinic tradition, to human judges, and therefore not holy.
-Others rejected this suggestion, rightfully arguing that if so, the ruling should have read: 'the first is holy, and the last is not holy', as we find in other cases in the list.
+Masekhet Sefer Torah (4:6) and Masekhet Soferim (4:21) both rule that ‘’Elohim’’ in this verse should be understood as containing both a sacred and a not sacred name.
+As ‘’Elohim’’ appears twice in the verse, traditional commentators to Masekhet Soferim argued about how to interpret this ruling.
+Some have suggested that the teaching refers to both names; the first refers to the Almighty and is sacred, and the second, following a Rabbinic tradition, to human judges, and is therefore not sacred.
+Others rejected this suggestion, rightfully arguing that if so, the ruling should have read: ‘the first is sacred, and the last is not sacred’, as we find in other cases in the list.